 - All There in the Manual: The backstory for each hero is only brought up in the manual.

 - Baleful Polymorph: Every hero but Samson Was Once a Man.
-Kikira was once a young girl who had to be turned into a dragon for unexplained reasons (though the wording implies it was to save her life) and Gamm was a thief who broke into the great wizard K.O.'s atelier and caused an accident that caused their transformation into a golem and mouse, respectively.
+Kikira was once a young girl who had been turned into a dragon for being a jerk and Gamm was a thief who broke into the great wizard K.O.'s atelier and caused an accident that caused their transformation into a golem and mouse, respectively.
 Unusually, all three of the polymorphed characters seem happy in their new forms and retain them in the ending.

 - Charged Attack: Kikira's fire breath can be supercharged by holding down a button.
 The charging up is indicated by her body changing color.

 - Deadly Ringer: The title character shoots bells at enemies.

 - Do Not Touch the Funnel Cloud: There are little funnel clouds that move from left to right or right to left and push characters around on contact.
 Players can ride on these to cross large gaps in certain levels.

 - Drought Level of Doom: The final stage is split into three levels with two bosses at the end of each, with no health refills or revivals in-between.

 - Easy-Mode Mockery: Easy mode cuts out the final level.

 - Emergency Energy Tank: There are potions that provide full energy refills.
 Only the specific character that picked a potion up can use it.

 - Expy: The mid-game Dragon Boss, who is fought in a Platform Battle like Mega Man 2's Mecha Dragon.